Introduction

 You can provide a hostname to the command to connect to a specific host.

-nxc connect server
+nxc connect foo

 IOR